Permanent coronary drug-eluting stents

 RFP - Supply of permanent coronary drug-eluting stents (November 2017)

 PHARMAC takes advice from clinical experts in all our major decisions.
 The Interventional Cardiology Advisory Group (ICAG) is made up of 10 clinicians who were nominated by the Cardiac Society of Australia and New Zealand and other key stakeholders.
-The Group has given PHARMAC objective clinical advice to assist in this decision.
+The Group gave PHARMAC objective clinical advice to assist in this decision.